kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(6\) Be installed on frangible mounts or beyond the 1000′ light bar.

 \(b\) On runways where limited terrain prevents the localizer antennae from being positioned on the runway centerline extended, and the cost of the land fill or a tall tower antenna support is prohibitive, the localizer antenna array may be offset, including a collocated ground station, so that the course intercepts the centerline at a point determined by the amount of the angular offset and the glide path angle.
-If other than a runway centerline localizer is used, the criteria in subpart C of part 97 of this chapter is applicable.
+If other than a runway centerline localizer is used, the criteria in subpart C of [[Volume 2/F Air traffic and general operating rules/0097 Standard instrument procedures.md|part 97 of this chapter]] is applicable.

 \(c\) At locations where two separate ISMLS facilities serve opposite ends of of a single runway, an interlock must ensure that only the facility serving the approach direction being used will radiate.